Billy Bush Bites Back at Donald Trump Over Infamous Access Hollywood Tapes: ''He Said That''

 He wrote, "This has hit a raw nerve in me."

-Today's letter also says that Bush hopes his words help change the men, including himself, who said nothing that day.
+Today's letter also makes it clear that Bush hopes his words help change the men, including himself, who said nothing that day.

 "Today is about reckoning and reawakening, and I hope it reaches all the guys on the bus."